urunovsgit/game-store/README.md

 ### Structure (logic separation)
 The solution containing three VS projects:
 1. A class library project which contains classes that represent the data access layer ([game-store-domain](./game-store-domain/)).
-2. A business logic layer ([todo-domain-entities.Test](./game-store-business/)).
+2. A business logic layer ([game-store-business](./game-store-business/)).
 3. A client ASP.NET Core MVC application is the UI layer ([game-store](./game-store/)).

 ### Data access layer
-To store the data about ToDo lists is used a Localdb under the management of MSSQL server.
+To store the data of application is used a Localdb under the management of MSSQL server.
 The access to the database and managing data providing by [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/) object-relational mapping tool which allows to create a database without designing the tables directly.
 This aproach is called
 Code-First helps to create a new database and gives a possibility of changing the configuration of a database upon changing the classes.
 It enables the developers to get more control through the code only.